 Excel 2010 comes with a number of key improvements – high performance computing, increased row limits, improved statistical functions, and more powerful data analytics with PowerPivot and Slicer.

-Microsoft Office 2010 was released to manufacturing in April, 2010 and it became available for purchase in June, 2010.
+Microsoft Office 2010 was released in April 2010, and was available for purchase from June 2010.

 We have compiled a list of the key improvements implemented in Excel 2010.

 High performance computing (HPC)